Fort Worth Assault and Family Violence Lawyers Providing Justice for the Accused

 What Can You Do Now?

 Family violence and assault charges aren’t taken lightly in many courts in America.
 These charges can be very subjective, potentially making them easier to win in court.
-If you believe you are innocent of family violence or assault charges brought against you, a free consultation with the attorneys at Hardy Law Group, PLLC can help you clear up any questions you have and give you the reassurance you need to fight your charges.
+If you believe you are innocent of family violence or assault charges brought against you, a free consultation with the Family law attorney in Fort Worth at Hardy Law Group, PLLC can help you clear up any questions you have and give you the reassurance you need to fight your charges.
 Call (817) 222-0000 for a free consultation with Hardy Law Group, PLLC today to begin forging your path to freedom.